Core Courses and Requirements

 First and Second-Year Programs

 At the time of each student’s first advising session, all of the high school and advance placement records may not yet be in the student’s file.
-It is the entering student’s responsibility to make certain that all pertinent information is brought to the attention of an Engineering Advising Center (EAC) Advisor.
+It is the entering student’s responsibility to make certain that all pertinent information is brought to the attention of an Engineering Advising Center (EAC) advisor.
 Any changes in test scores or transfer credits will affect final course selection and need to be discussed with an advisor.

 With complete information available, the advisor and the student will be able to make carefully considered adjustments in course elections for the first-term course schedule.